Group Calibration Sessions

 Using Group Calibration Insights

-The completed group calibration provides valuable data:
+The completed group calibration provides valuable data for both AI and human calibrator performance:

-High AI variance on specific criteria may indicate:
+Low scores on specific criteria may indicate:

 The playbook criterion needs clearer definition